RaunakBohra/iwishbag-shopify/docs/architecture/API-SPECIFICATIONS.md

 > **Version:** 1.0
 > **Status:** In Progress

 This document defines the REST surface for the Nepal E-Commerce Platform and breaks implementation into atomic tasks.
 Treat each checkbox as an issue-ready unit of work.
+See `docs/architecture/API-IMPLEMENTATION-CHECKLIST.md` for execution tracking.

 ---